marchofnines/negotiations/README.md

 ## Emergency Medicine Negotiations: Will the Provider Accept the Insurance Company Offer?

-### Important Notes
+### Important Note
-- The first part of the capstone project was submitted after the deadline and has not yet been graded yet so I did not update the existing files.
-Instead, part 2 of my capstone was pushed to a new branch called [part2](https://github.com/marchofnines/negotiations/tree/part2).
+- I submitted the first part of my capstone as the main branch.
+Part 2 of my capstone was pushed to a new branch called [part2](https://github.com/marchofnines/negotiations/tree/part2).
-- The Jupyter notebook links below point to the updated files in the part2 branch

 ### Files Included
 #### Jupyter Notebooks